 Each year Jews celebrate the holiday of Hanukkah which is often called the “Jewish Christmas” because it occurs in December.
 If you happen to be in Israel during Hanukkah you will be lucky enough to share in this special celebration.
 Unlike Christian holidays the date of Hanukkah changes each year because of the Jewish lunar calendar.
-This year, 2017 the eight day Hanukkah holiday falls on the 12th to 20th of December.
-In Israel Hanukkah is a week-long school holiday but there are no days observed like Shabbat so all attractions and stores remain open as usual.
+In Israel Hanukkah is a week-long school holiday but there are no days observed like Shabbat so all top attractions in Jerusalem and other cities as well as stores remain open as usual.
 There are many special events put on to keep Israeli school kids busy and to entertain locals and visitors alike.

 What is Hanukkah?

-The Hanukkah holiday celebrates an event which took place in the 160sBC.
-During that time Palestine was ruled by Greek-Syrians and Jews were persecuted.
-Jews were forbidden to worship, many were murdered, scrolls were burnt and the Holy Temple in Jerusalem was desecrated.
-A small group of Jews rose up against their oppressors and fought back in the “Maccabean Revolt.”
 The Jews were victorious and proceeded to restore the Temple and rededicate it.
-Part of rededicating the Temple was lighting the Menorah (a seven-lamped candelabra) which had to remain lit eternally.
+Part of rededicating the Temple was lighting the Menorah (a seven-lamped candelabra which had to remain lit eternally.
 When the Maccabees came to light the Temple’s Menorah they found that only a small jug of the required pure olive oil remained.
 The oil should have been sufficient only to light the lamp for one day.
-However a miracle occurred and it remained lit for eight days by which time more oil had been found.
+However, a miracle occurred and it remained lit for eight days by which time more oil had been found.

-To commemorate the events of Hanukkah Jews light candles on an eight-armed candelabra (called a Hannukia).
+To commemorate the events of Hanukkah Jews light candles on an eight-armed candelabra (called a Hanukkia).
 On the first night of Hanukkah one candle is lit and each successive night an additional candle is lit until all eight are lit.
-In addition there is a 9th candle in the middle of the Hanukia which is used to light the others.
-The symbols of Hanukkah are light, oil, the hanukiah and the dreidel – a spinning top.
+In addition, there is the 9th candle in the middle of the Hanukkiah which is used to light the others.
+The symbols of Hanukkah are light, oil, the hanukiah, and the dreidel – a spinning top.

-Bearing in mind the symbols of Hanukkah you will see a lot of fried foods (commemorating the miraculous oil) in Israel during Hanukkah.
-The most famous Hanukkah food is the doughnut or sufgania.
-This is a round doughnut with no hole in the middle but instead it is filled with jam.
-Every café, restaurant and kiosk will be selling sufganiot.
 These days there are many different kinds of sufganiot, from chocolate to alcohol flavored!
 An estimated 24 million sufganiot are eaten in Israel each Hanukkah.
-The symbol of light and the hanukia can be seen in Israel during Hanukkah.
-Each Israeli household displays a hanukia on the windowsill.
+The symbol of light and the hanukkiah can be seen in Israel during Hanukkah.
+Each Israeli household displays a hanukkiah on the windowsill.

 Special Events in Israel during Hanukkah